Practice Guide

 Learning Pieces

-Practice difficult passages at 50% speed, then increase by 5 BPM when perfect.
+Practice difficult passages at 50% speed, then increase by 5 BPM when it feels stable.

 Use Rhythm Practice feature to create complex patterns